-Some blogs used their full name as the domain name as well, but most of them are not in the niche of travel, but tech, web design, online marketing, etc. I wouldn’t recommend using your full name though unless you’re trying to establish a professional magazine-like travel blog.
+Some blogs used their full name as the domain name as well, but most of them are not in the niche of travel, but tech, web design, online marketing, etc. It’s up to you whether you want to use your full name or not.

 I’ll give you a hand on this.
 Here are some names you should avoid because those have already been used by big blogs out there.

 - Adventurous / Adventure

 You are, of course, welcome to use any of the names above as long as you think they fit well and is not too fancy and hard to remember!

 Tip #2 Avoid Using Identity That You Might Change